Business and legal operations

 How many business trainees will you take?

-In 2019 up to 6 roles are available – up to 2 starting in March 2019, and up to 4 starting in September 2019.
+Up to 4 roles are available starting in September 2020.
 It is our intention that in future years we will take up to 4 business trainees, starting each September.

 How many business trainees will be offered a permanent role?